GraveRob/react-test-app/README.md

 8. Complite few tests that can easily prove app's workability.

 ## Additions
-1. Component Indicator that can indicate positive or neative changings in his value
+1. Component Indicator that can indicate positive or neative changings in his value.
 2. Switch Component that can "block" tickers for user: if it activated, the server begins send object where any numbers are 0, any strings are 'denied' and dates are just first.first.first...

+## Conclusion
+Actually, it was an interesting experience.
+I've got plenty of fascinating ideas how to upgrade my current app.
+It was my first time using socket.io api, so I learnt a lot of new about client-server models.
+I want to say thanks for everyone ! =)